m0cal/lutinlens_server/README.md

 # lutinlens_server

-A backend service for Lutin_Lens, an AI camera app.
+A backend service for LutinLens, an AI camera app.

-Based on NeMo Agent Toolkit(NAT).
+Based on NeMo Agent Toolkit (NAT).